Starbucks Hong Kong Has THE CUTEST Holiday Treats

-We've got a lot of wonderful seasonal Starbucks beverages here in the UK.
-I mean, I spend most of the year counting down to the eggnog latte.
+We've got a lot of wonderful seasonal Starbucks beverages here in the United States.
+I mean, I spend most of the year counting down to the peppermint mocha.
 But the drinks we have don't even begin to measure up to the treats Starbucks serves up in Hong Kong.
-This season, Starbucks Hong Kong has been offering drinks that don't just taste like the holidays, but also look as festive as your favourite cosy Christmas sweater.
+This season, Starbucks Hong Kong has been offering drinks that don't just taste like the holidays, but also look as festive as your favorite cozy Christmas sweater.

 Starbucks Hong Kong's Santa Hat Latte looks like it came right off of jolly old Saint Nick's head.
 The dark-chocolate mocha latte (YUM) comes topped with a swirl of strawberry whipped cream, strawberry drizzle, and a puff of plain whipped cream to resemble Santa's hat.
 The combination of dark chocolate and strawberries is enough to make me not care what it looks like, but the adorableness is a very welcome added bonus.